-Feature Name Description Mode Allows the user to set either power-down mode or standby mode Clock Allows the user to access the DCS via the SPI Offset Allows the user to digitally adjust the converter offset Test I/O Allows the user to set test modes to have known data on output bits Output Mode Allows the user to set up outputs Output Phase Allows the user to set the output clock polarity Output Delay Allows the user to vary the DCO delay VREF Allows the user to set the reference voltage
+Description

+Allows user to set either power-down mode or standby mode.

+Allows user to access the DCS via the SPI.

+Allows user to digitally adjust the converter offset.

+Allows user to set test modes to have known data on output bits.

+Allows user to set up outputs.

+Allows user to set the output clock polarity.

+Allows user to vary the DCO delay.

+Allows user to set the reference voltage.